FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 Am I a Candidate for Weight Loss Surgery?

 There are many factors which determine your suitability for weight loss surgery.
 The easiest way to know if you qualify is to book a consultation with a weight loss surgeon.
-Your surgeon will determine your eligibility for obesity surgery by looking at your body mass index calculations, the status of your physical and mental health and lifestyle.
+They will determine your eligibility for obesity surgery by looking at your body mass index calculations, the status of your physical and mental health and lifestyle.
 Learn more about the criteria to qualify for weight loss surgery.

 Do I Need a Referral from my General Practitioner?